PHenwood/fta-dataplatform/azure-sql-database/articles/readme.md

 In this folder you will find a number of walkthroughs that relate to common activities when working with Azure SQL Database.
 These include:

 * Creating a logical server and sample database
-* Importing an exsting databse from a Virtual Machine or on premises machine
+* Importing an existing databse from a Virtual Machine or on premises machine
 * Exporting an existing database to a .bacpac file ready for importing
 * Scaling a Database up and down
 * How to use the DTU calculator